 Also, if you're a vegetarian, don't worry.
 Sawsij is 100% meat-free and the only animals hurt during production were the developers, and that was via self-inflicted sleep loss and caffine consumption.

-This project is young, but complete enough to develop useful applications.
-It probably falls into the category of "late alpha" or "early beta".
-There are production instances being used by brave people, your mileage may vary.
+This project is still young, but the code is clean and stable and can safely be used in production.
+We're currently in the "1.0" phase.
 If you find a bug or want to request a feature, be sure to file an issue.